 Students develop skills, self-efficacy and dispositions to advocate for, and positively influence, their own and others’ health and wellbeing during practical and theoretical units throughout the year.

-Each class attends a weekly Physical Education lesson with Ms Jessica Gall, the specialist Sport teacher.
+Each class attends a weekly Physical Education lesson with Kathryn Mueller, the specialist Sport teacher.
 These lessons are for a minimum of 40 minutes in duration.

 Prep to Year 6 classes participate in swimming lessons.